 - How to properly clean pool tile

-With a pressure washer, you’ll be able to thoroughly clean the deck in just a few seconds.
+You can thoroughly clean the deck with a pressure washer in just a few minutes.
 Work your way up and down the deck from the pool edge outwards.
-Before you use the pressure washer, give the entire deck a spray with a hose to remove any surface dirt in the way.
+Before using the pressure washer, spray the entire deck with a hose to remove any surface dirt in the way.

 The filter is the last line of defense against debris, mud, and algae that will make the pool water murky.
 You should clean the filter with a proper filter cleaner and degreaser every two to three months to prevent the filter from breaking or leaking dirty water back into the pool.
-Also, don’t forget to clean your pool cover as well!
+If you have a DE filter, I recommend backwashing, rinsing your filter grids, changing out the DE once a month, and deep cleaning 3-4 times a year.
+Sand filters should be backwashed every 1-2 weeks if the pool is getting a lot of use, and they should be deep cleaned 2-3 times per year.
+There is no need to backwash cartridge filters, but you should pull out the cartridge and clean it every 3-6 months.

 Get My Free Pool Care Checklist